nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Finding tasks by keyword: `find <keyword>`
-Description: find tasks by keyword in the task content.
+Find tasks by keyword in the task content.<br>
 Examples:
 ```
 find homework